isomerpages/moe-kranjipri/_our-curriculum/Departments/Music.md

 permalink: /Departments/Music/
 description: ""
 third_nav_title: Departments
+variant: markdown
 ---

-##### **Music Curriculum Framework**
+#### **Music Curriculum Framework**

 Music is a key platform upon which every child is provided a basic music education, giving them opportunities to develop a connection to music.
 This contributes to the future development and preservation of Singapore’s cultural heritage.
 Music, being an integral part of many cultures, also provides a means to raise global awareness amongst students.
 The processes involved in music performing and creating, develop skills such as listening skills, fine motor skills, creative thinking skills and social skills.
-Music enables students to express their thoughts and ideas.
+Music enables students to express their thoughts and ideas.&nbsp;